"I Resolve" Public Debate Series

 Livestream Virtual Event

-In collaboration with NAUDL, the Tulsa Debate League, will a special I RESOLVE event this spring to commemorate the centennial anniversary of the 1921 Tulsa Race Massacre — raising awareness of both the value, and the policy implications, of related reparations.
+In collaboration with NAUDL, the Tulsa Debate League will host a special I RESOLVE event this spring to commemorate the centennial anniversary of the 1921 Tulsa Race Massacre — raising awareness of both the value, and the policy implications, of related reparations.
 This aspect of our history, though incredibly horrifying, is too important to be forgotten or unrecognized by both the current and upcoming generations.
 Further, the Greenwood district and its residents deserve to be remembered for their rich culture, economy, and community.
 Together, NAUDL and the Tulsa league will host a unique presentation of historical background, and student argument and analysis, along with expert commentary and feedback.

 The event is supported by the Oklahoma Humanities, the Hille Foundation, and the 1921 Tulsa Race Massacre Centennial Commission — as an official part of the Centennial commemoration activities.
-The slated moderator is Hannibal Johnson, a leading Tulsa historian and author.
+The slated moderator is Hannibal B. Johnson, a leading Tulsa historian and author.

 See featured article in the Black Wall Street Times.